 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you own your home and need to sell it quickly, you might be looking to get a cash offer.
-Many buyers offer to pay for homes in full instead of financing the purchase via a typical mortgage process.
-Cash offers can be appealing — they close more quickly and are less likely to fall through — but it’s important to do your due diligence when dealing with cash buyers.
+If you’re a homeowner and need to sell quickly, you might be wondering how to sell your house for cash.
+Some buyers offer to pay for homes in full — meaning they make a cash offer — instead of financing the purchase via a typical mortgage process.
+Cash offers can be appealing, as they close more quickly and are less likely to fall through, but it’s important to do your due diligence when dealing with cash buyers.
 Some can be predatory and might offer substantially less money, assuming you are in distress, than you would get in a traditional sale.

 Comparing the typical house closing timeline

-Once you accept an offer on your home, it takes some time to actually close on the sale and receive payment.
-If you work with a typical buyer that gets a mortgage, it can take quite some time to close.
+Selling a house the traditional way can be a lengthy process.
+If you work with a typical buyer who is financing the purchase with a mortgage, it can take quite some time to close.
 This is because the lender needs to check the buyer’s credit and financial situation, order an appraisal and do its due diligence to ensure that your home is adequate collateral for the loan.